wouter-swierstra/SoftwareProject/01-slides.md

 ![inline](img/01-taskboard.jpg)

-Or digitally using tools like [Trello](https://trello.com/)

 --------------------------------------------------------------------------------

 # The task board - I

 * When planning the sprint, every developer is assigned stories.

-* Each developer plans the implementation of this story, and splits this into small tasks.
+* Each developer plans the implementation of this story, and splits this into small *tasks*.

 * Each task goes on a post-it note.